kumatheworld/advent-of-code-haskell/README.md

 cabal test
 ```

-Run tests for a specific day using HSpec's `--match` passed via Cabal's `--test-options`.
-Example:
+Run tests for a specific day in two ways:

+- Using HSpec's `--match` passed through Cabal's `--test-options` (manual):

 ```sh
 # Run all tests that mention `Day01` in their description